cubyn/trust-env/README.md

 # trust-env

-Validate process.env variables againt a contract for safer use.
+Validate `process.env` variables against a contract for safer use.

 Fails at runtime if contract requirements are not met.